Comparison of Interactive Media Design School Options in Denver, CO

 This 18-credit certificate program is designed for students who wish to develop skills using Adobe Creative Suite software.
 Prior to enrolling, students are required to pass a Macintosh computer test.
 The curriculum includes three classes in Adobe software and one elective.

 Web Design Certificate

-Students who enter this 30-credit-hour program may find it helpful to have previous graphic design training.
-Once enrolled, students complete 24 credits in major courses, including Web authoring, Web design and motion graphic design.
-They also complete six credit hours of electives.
+Students who enter this 30-credit-hour program may find it helpful to have had previous graphic design training.
+Once enrolled, students complete major courses, including Web authoring, Web design and motion graphic design.
 Graduates can pursue entry-level jobs in Web design.